nixworks/public/news/2015/09/12/a-drone-strike-kills-four-suspected-al-qaeda-militants-in-northern-yemen.md

 ### Related:

-1. [Saudi aircraft attack targets in residential areas of Hudaydah and Sa'dah, Yemen.
-At least seven civilians are killed. ](/news/2018/03/24/saudi-aircraft-attack-targets-in-residential-areas-of-hudaydah-and-sa-dah-yemen-at-least-seven-civilians-are-killed.md) _Context: Saudi Arabian-led intervention in Yemen, Yemen_
+1. [Saudi aircraft attack Houthi targets in residential areas of Hudaydah and Sa'dah, Yemen, killing at least seven civilians. ](/news/2018/03/24/saudi-aircraft-attack-houthi-targets-in-residential-areas-of-hudaydah-and-sa-dah-yemen-killing-at-least-seven-civilians.md) _Context: Saudi Arabian-led intervention in Yemen, Yemen_
 2. [Houthis claim to have shot down a Royal Saudi Air Force F-15 jet over Sa'da province, Yemen. ](/news/2018/03/21/houthis-claim-to-have-shot-down-a-royal-saudi-air-force-f-15-jet-over-sa-da-province-yemen.md) _Context: Saudi Arabian-led intervention in Yemen, Yemen_
 3. [At least 30 people are reported to have been killed in Saudi-led coalition air strikes on a rebel military police camp in Yemen's capital, Sanaa. ](/news/2017/12/13/at-least-30-people-are-reported-to-have-been-killed-in-saudi-led-coalition-air-strikes-on-a-rebel-military-police-camp-in-yemen-s-capital-s.md) _Context: Saudi Arabian-led intervention in Yemen, Yemen_
 4. [A senior UN official warns that Yemen faces the world's largest famine in decades "with millions of victims" if aid deliveries do not resume. ](/news/2017/11/9/a-senior-un-official-warns-that-yemen-faces-the-world-s-largest-famine-in-decades-with-millions-of-victims-if-aid-deliveries-do-not-resume.md) _Context: Saudi Arabian-led intervention in Yemen, Yemen_